44 Times Halloween Face Paint Basically Blew Our Minds

 17.Darling Darla: Halloween is the perfect excuse to become your favorite Disney/Pixar character.
 All you’ll need is a little face paint and a plastic bag filled with water and everyone’s favorite clown fish.

 18. Watercolor: Of course, you don’t have to go the scary route this Halloween.
-If you’re considering going as a work of art, use this watercolor face paint for inspiration.
+If you’re considering a work of art, use this watercolor face paint for inspiration.

-19. Sadness from Inside Out: Of course, anyone feeling inspired by the film Inside Out will need to rely on face paint to get the type of coverage required for this straight up stunning costume.
-What commitment!
+19. Sadness from Inside Out: Of course, anyone feeling inspired by the film Inside Out will need to rely on face paint to get the type of coverage required for this straight-up stunning costume.
+What a commitment!

-20. Envy from Inside Out: This look takes being “green with envy” to a whole new level.
-Recreate all of your favorite Pixar characters using this makeup tool.
+20. Envy from Inside Out: She takes being “green with envy” to a whole new level.

-22.Corpse Bride: We’re so crazy about this Corpse Bride look!
-The shade of blue face paint coordinates with her eyes and hair, but it’s the hot pink lip that makes our eyes pop.
+22.Corpse Bride: The shade of blue face paint coordinates with her eyes and hair, but it’s the hot pink lip that makes our eyes pop.
 The putrid green spots on her skin help give off just the right undead vibe.

 25.Pizza My Heart: Let your love of Halloween and pizza join forces for your most delicious-looking costume yet.

-26. Dripping Skull: This Dripping Skull look is absolutely beyond.
-We are in love with the glistening sparkles in the white and purple face paint — what a colorful take on a creepy Halloween staple.
+26. Dripping Skull: The glistening sparkles and purple face paint make for a colorful take on a creepy Halloween staple.

 29.Dragon Egg: If you aren’t planning on dressing up like the Mother of Dragons, you can draw inspiration from this dragon egg-inspired look.

-31. Glitter Clown: Yes, there is a glitter-theme occurring.
-We just can’t help ourselves when it makes for such pretty makeup.
-Play up the contrast between the royal blue and pink with richly pigmented face paint.
+31. Glitter Clown: Play up the contrast between the royal blue and pink with richly pigmented face paint.

-32. Pastel Clown: This look alone is reason enough to be a clown this Halloween.
-Skip the scary facial expressions in favor of a pretty pink makeup look that draws the attention front and centers on eyes and lips.
+32. Pastel Clown: Skip the scary facial expressions in favor of a pretty pink makeup look that draws the attention to your eyes and lips.

 34.Pixelated Face: This is one of the most impressive makeup jobs we’ve ever seen of a pixelated face!
 Recreating the look might not be simple, but it’ll definitely be worth it.